judepayne/draw-graph/web-draw-graph/help.md

 draw-graph uses 4 special characters in its input format.
 Avoid these in the data that you supply.
 They are `|` `:` `+` and `,`

+In the header row (below), avoid the character `/` in the specified keys as this has a special meaning.
+See fallback labels below.

 The data that you load into draw-graph can have five different types of rows.